-How to do it: Centeno suggest swapping your office chair for an exercise ball a few minutes a day in the beginning.
+How to do it: Centeno suggests swapping your office chair for an exercise ball a few minutes a day in the beginning.
 At first, it will be tough and uncomfortable, but as you increase how long you sit on it, you will grow more comfortable.
-“You’ll not only increase flexibility of those hips, you’ll notice a much firmer middle section,” she explains.
+“You’ll not only increase the flexibility of those hips, but you’ll also notice a much firmer middle section,” she explains.
 Your goal should be to sit on the ball for at least one hour of your workday by the time the New Year’s ball drops.

 Be proactive about your health

 And by that, Seema Sarin, M.D., an internal medicine doctor for EHE Health, means booking appointments with your medical team.
 “By getting the proper health checkups and health tests or exams, you are actively taking part to make sure you live longer and healthier,” she explains.
 Since most health insurance plans include a visit to your primary care physician, your dentist, your eye doctor and to your OB-GYN, it is time to schedule your visit before the calendar page turns to January.